STOmics/cs-benchmark/README.md

 - -i is the input image path
 -o is the output mask path
 -m is the algorithm(s) to be used (can specify multiple)
--t is the image type (use "ss" if not HE)
+-t is the image type (ss/he/dapi/mif)
 -g is the GPU index (num)
 #### Segmentation evaluation
 - Ensure that the images in the gt folder have filenames with "**_mask**" and the images in the algorithm output mask folder have filenames with "**_img**", with only this difference in their names.